zsombro/darwinjs/README.md

 ###Things I'd like to add in the future
 - More selection methods.
 Right now, only the roulette wheel selection can be performed.
-- An easy way to visualize these operations (think graphs), preferably on a 2d canvas.
+- An easy way to visualize data (think stuff like graphs), preferably on a 2d canvas.